openmrs/openmrs-eip/sample/sample_springboot_setup/README-ODOO.md

 Configure the following Odoo routes with the correct url to Odoo:

 - select-route.xml line 8
-- send-to-odoo-route.xml line 20 and 31
+- select-route-only-odoo.xml line 20 and 31
+- get-country-from-odoo-route.xml line 11

 # Run